lukasshannon/contacts-react/README.md

 ## Installation

-Application will be available on Heroku as a live demo.
-To run locally, download repository, install Node dependencies (including dev dependencies) and run `npm run dev`
+Application will be available as a live demo on [Heroku (Click Here)](https://contacts-react-lukas.herokuapp.com/) To run locally, download repository, install Node dependencies (including dev dependencies) and run `npm run dev`